Anirban2001-IITJ/Anirban2001-IITJ/README.md

 - 👋 Hi, I’m @Anirban2001-IITJ
-- 👀 I’m  currently interested in learning Data Structures and algorithms, Machine learning, Application development and Data analysis tools like [Tableau, SQL, Python, Excel]
+- 👀 I’m  currently interested in learning Data Structures and algorithms, Machine learning, Application development and Data analysis tools like [Tableau, R, SQL, Python, Excel]
 - 🌱 I’m currently pursuing my Masters from IIT Jodhpur in Digital Humanities and Computing
 - 💞️ I’m looking to collaborate on various projects related to artificial intelligence and machine learning to represent my work on several platforms.
 - 📫 How to reach me :- email address : anirbandazz@gmail.com